Self-Made Man (book)

 Self-Made Man: My Year Disguised as a Man is a 2006 book by journalist Norah Vincent, recounting an 18-month experiment in which she disguised herself as a man and then integrated into traditionally male-only venues, such as a bowling league and a monastery.
 She described this as "a human project" about learning.
 She states at the beginning that she is a lesbian but not transgender.

-In the book, she describes her experiences as a man in strip clubs, on dates, and as part of a men's support group.
+Content

 In order to effectively pose as a man, Vincent acquired a buzz cut and flattened her chest using a small sports bra.
 She also hired a makeup artist to fake a five o'clock shadow and trained for months to imitate a deeper male voice.
 She changed her diet and exercise regime to "bulk up" with more upper-body muscle.

+She describes her experiences as a man in strip clubs, on dates, and as part of a man's support group.

-Vincent joined a men's bowling team, where she says "[the men] just took me in ... no questions asked."
-She eventually became friends with them, even coming along to strip clubs and dating women who had no idea of her true sex.
-She later revealed that she was actually female to the men, who "took it well."
+She joined a men's bowling team, where she says, "[the men] just took me in ... no questions asked."
+She eventually became friends with them, even coming along to strip clubs and dating presumably straight women who had no idea of her true gender.
+She later revealed her true identity to the men, who "took it well".